codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 the tools we've collected from the first tutorial, there's no way to make this happen.
 That's why we have to consider making a weird dropdown with two buttons.

-The possibility of switching a function's behavior is available with a toolset which includes a type called `boolean` and a switching syntax.
-In the next tutorial, we'll talk bout this toolset and we'll also normalize the current dropdown with a single button.
+The possibility of switching a function's behavior is available with a toolset: a type called `boolean` and a switching syntax which takes advantage of the type to allow switching behavior of a code snippet.

+In the next tutorial, we'll talk about the toolset and practice using it to normalize the current dropdown with a single button.
 And now it's time for a break.
 See you again.